Baketopia

-Baketopia is an American streaming reality television series hosted by Rosanna Pansino.
+Baketopia is an American reality television series hosted by Rosanna Pansino.
 The series premiered on HBO Max on March 25, 2021, and consisted of 12 episodes.
-The series was canceled due to the upcoming merger of HBO Max and Discovery+.
+The series was canceled due to the merger of HBO Max and Discovery+.

 Premise

 Rosanna Pansino creates challenges that bakers must complete.

 Each episode focuses around two baking challenges, called "tiers", in which the contestants compete to create desserts according to the challenge's rules.
 The winner of the first tier receives $1,000 and a gold brooch portraying a rolling pin.

 The second tier always focuses on cakes.
 The winner receives $10,000 and a trophy.

 Cast

 Rosanna Pansino hosted and judged.
 Donal Skehan and Timbo Sullivan also appeared.

 Episodes

-The winners of the first tier competition are listed italic.
-The winners of the second tier are listed in bold.
+The winners of the first-tier competition are listed in italic.
+The winners of the second-tier competition are listed in bold.
+The winners of both tiers are listed in both.

-Season 1 (2021)

 Cancellation

 Bloomberg in 2022 reported that the show and its sister show Craftopia were canceled and removed from HBO Max due to the expected 2023 merger of HBO Max and Discovery+.